eclipsesource/tabris-decorators/doc/dependency-injection.md

 * `param`: An injection parameter that may have been passed via `@inject(param: InjectionParameter)` or `resolve(type: Class, param: InjectionParameter)`.

 Injection handler may also be registered via the `addInjectionHandler` method on an `Injector` instance.

+## @injectionHandler({targetType: Class, priority?: number})

+Like `@injectionHandler(targetType: Class)`, but allows to give a priority, just like `@injectable({priority: number})`.
+The priority controls in which order injection handlers for the same target type are called, with the highest priority handler being called first.

 ## resolve(type: Class, injectionParameter?: InjectionParameter)